ianubos/note/Readme.md

 git remote rm {name} //delete remote url

 git push --all origin // all the branches at the same time to push

+//git branch
+git checkout -t origin/test  //get remote branch origin/test if there is no test branch on local machine.

 ```